TheRake66/CS-GO-Synthwave/README.md

 ## How to download?

- Scan the next QR code with Anemone3DS homebrew:
+ Scan the next QR code with Anemone3DS:

  ![QR code](./for_git/qr.png)